How to root your Android OS?

 Editor's Note

-1. To verify usability of Z4Root, I have personally downloaded a 1.3.0 version of the Z4Root from xda-developers.com and attempted to root LG Optimus S running the Android 2.3.3 (Gingerbread).
-However, the Z4Root failed to root LG Optimus S running Android 2.3.3.
-I was able to install Z4Root app on the device, clicked on the "Permanently Root" button, but the application terminated without completing the task.
+1. To verify the usability of Z4Root, I have personally downloaded a 1.3.0 version of the Z4Root from xda-developers.com and attempted to root LG Optimus S running Android 2.3.3 (Gingerbread).
+However, the Z4Root failed to root the LG Optimus S running Android 2.3.3.
+I was able to install the Z4Root app on the device and clicked on the "Permanently Root" button, but the application terminated without completing the task.
 I've tried this multiple times, but the result was the same.
 Although Z4Root failed to root my phone, there was no visible harm on the device.

 2. I was able to successfully "root" Samsung Epic 4G running Android 2.2 (Froyo) and 2.3.6 (Gingerbread).
 Here are the instructions on how to do this: